 JUURI was born in Tokyo, Japan, in 1983 and moved to the US with her family when she was six.
 Her childhood was a happy one, filled with drawing, creating, and exploration.

-JUURI's murals can be seen in Oklahoma City, Norman (OK), Newark Airport (NJ), Orlando (FL), and most recently, overseas in Shtula, Israel.
+JUURI's murals can be seen in Oklahoma City, Norman (OK), Newark Airport (NJ), Orlando (FL), Lynn (MA), and overseas in Shtula, Israel.
 In addition, JUURI has sold hundreds of paintings and prints from her online store.
 Her collectors include models, TV stars, and top art purveyors on the global scene.

 Google Arts & Culture